JVandenildo/HS-Card-Guesser/README.md

 This section is just a reminder for later, don't bother if you don't want to.

-- Work on the player's input.
+- Work on the player's input;
+- Smooth the last guesses list.